wmodes/driftconditions/README.md

-# Interference
+# DriftConditions

-Interference is an online audio source that captures the chaos and serendipity of late-night radio tuning in an uncanny audio stream generated on the fly by code.
+*DriftConditions* is an online audio source that captures the chaos and serendipity of late-night radio tuning in an uncanny audio stream generated on the fly by code.
 Overlapping fragmented stories, ambient sounds, and mysterious crosstalk weave a vivid sonic tapestry that draws listeners into an immersive and unpredictable listening experience.
-Inspired by the unpredictability of real-world radio interference, Interference explores the boundaries between intention and happenstance, inviting listeners to eavesdrop on a hidden world of voices and atmospheres unconstrained by traditional narrative structures.
-With each new listening session, Interference offers a fresh journey through its evocative auditory landscape.
+Inspired by the unpredictability of real-world radio interference, *DriftConditions* explores the boundaries between intention and happenstance, inviting listeners to eavesdrop on a hidden world of voices and atmospheres unconstrained by traditional narrative structures.
+Each new listening session offers a fresh journey through its evocative auditory landscape.

 ## Presentation

-Visitors to Interference can tune in to an ongoing audio feed.
+Visitors to *DriftConditions* can tune in to an ongoing audio feed from an interactive web frontend.

 ## Procedural Generation

-As much as possible, when there was a question of how to do something, I chose to trust the magic of Tne Algorithm and rely on procedural generation.
+As much as possible, I chose to trust the magic of The Algorithm and rely on procedural generation.
 Elements that are procedurally generated:

-* **Project name:** The system uses Tracery to generate that session's project name
-* **Hero image:** Beyond some AI-generated images, it uses a hash to generate that session and week's hero image
+* **Hero image:** Beyond some AI-generated images, it uses a hash to generate the session and week's hero image.
-* **Descriptive text:** It uses Tracery to generate the descriptive text each time you visit the homepage.
+* **Descriptive text:** The system uses the *Tracery* library to generate descriptive text each time you visit the homepage.
-* **Recipes:** It uses a stochastic acceptance pattern with higher scores given to least-recently-used recipes.
+* **Recipes:** A stochastic acceptance pattern is used, with higher scores given to least-recently-used recipes.
-* **Clips:** For selecting audio clips, it uses a stochastic acceptance pattern with higher scores given to those matching the criteria specified by the recipe and least-recently-used clips.
+* **Clips:** A stochastic acceptance pattern selects audio clips, with higher scores given to clips matching the criteria specified by the recipe and least-recently-used clips.
-* **Mixes:** It uses a sine-based noise function to modulate certain effects applied to audio.
+* **Mixes:** A sine-based noise function modulates certain audio effects applied to clips.

+## The Magic of Procedural Generation
+The magic lies in its ability to generate this unique experience on the fly, relying on a sophisticated system that combines human creativity with algorithmic precision.
+Behind the scenes, users can contribute and edit audio recipes.
+These recipes are like blueprints for the soundscapes you hear, specifying how different audio clips should be combined and processed.

+## Creating the Audio Feed

+The real magic happens when these recipes are used to construct the audio feed.
+Picture a multi-track editing software where each track contains one or more clips.
+Attributes of each track and clip—such as classification, tags, and length—help the system pick clips that fit together harmoniously.
+This ensures that every broadcast is a seamless blend of sounds that loosely match the intended style and mood.

+## Ever-Evolving Soundscapes

+The system maintains its ever-evolving tapestry of audio by relying heavily on procedural generation.
+For instance, the name of each session, the hero image, and even the descriptive text on the homepage are generated anew each time you visit.
+This approach mirrors the unpredictability of real-world radio interference, where the boundaries between intention and happenstance blur, creating a dynamic and captivating listening experience.

+## Dynamic Audio Effects

+As you listen, you might notice the audio stream fading in and out with different sources.
+This effect is achieved through a technique similar to Perlin noise, a type of coherent noise used in computer graphics to create natural-looking textures.
+This technique helps modulate various audio effects, creating a sound that is both unpredictable and harmoniously pleasing.

 ## Behind the Scenes

-Behind the scenes, Interference allows users to contribute and edit audio and compositional recipes.
-These recipes use audio sources to construct the audio feed on the fly.
+Several components work together to bring this experience to life.
+A user-friendly interface allows users to upload and manage clips, and create and edit recipes.
+A backend server supports these admin functions, ensuring smooth operation and content management.
+The real powerhouse, called the MixEngine, generates the audio mixes based on the recipes and randomly selected clips, generating long and impressive ffmpeg filter chains to process audio.
+Finally, a streaming component assembles these mixes into a continuous audio stream, delivering a seamless and immersive audio experience.

-* **AdminClient:** React/CRA client that serves as a frontend to the system, including authentication and authorization.
+* **AdminClient:** React/CRA client that serves as a frontend, including authentication and authorization.
-* **AdminServer:** Express server that serves as the backend to the admin system, including allowing users to upload and manage clips, and create and edit recipes.
+* **AdminServer:** Express server managing clip uploads, recipe creation, and editing.
-* **MixEngine:** Backend server generates the mixes based on recipes and randomly selected audio clips.
+* **MixEngine:** Backend server that generates mixes based on recipes and randomly selected audio clips.
-* **IceCast:** Assembles the mixes in a continuous audio steam.
+* **IceCast:** Assembles the mixes into a continuous audio stream.

+## User Contribution

+The station relies on user audio contributions.
+Do you have audio that you think would fit perfectly within the unique soundscape of the station?
+We welcome your contributions.
+By signing up for an account and letting us know you would like to be a contributor, you can upload your own audio clips and participate in creating the ever-evolving auditory experience.
+Once you've signed up, reach out to us to get started.
+Your input helps shape the dynamic and immersive environment that makes the station so special.

+When submitting audio, we ask users to certify that their contributions contain no copyrighted works for which they do not have the right to use.
+We appreciate the use of public domain materials, creative commons licensed content, or other works for which users have clear rights.
+User contributions help enrich the station's unique soundscape while respecting the work of other artists.

 ## Technologies